 The case has no discussion of any problems with the split gift election (other than to note that any resulting gifts are made one-half by each of the spouses).
 A potential problem, however, with making the split gift election for a transfer to a SLAT is that split gift treatment is not allowed if the consenting spouse is a beneficiary of the trust unless the spouse's interest in the trust is ascertainable and severable, so that the gift amount by the spouse is the amount of the transfer other than the spouse's severable interest (because one cannot make a gift to himself or herself).
 The terms of the trust are unknown; perhaps Mr. Nelson's interest is ascertainable, severable, and de minimis based on the terms of the agreement.
-See Item 21.a above for a discussion of issues regarding the split gift election.
+For a discussion of issues regarding the split gift election, see Item 21.a of Heckerling Musings and Estate Planning Current Developments (September 2021) found here available at www.bessemertrust.com/for-professional-partners/advisor-insights.

-32. Charitable Gift Followed by Redemption Not Treated as Anticipatory Assignment of Income, Dickinson v.
+30. Charitable Gift Followed by Redemption Not Treated as Anticipatory Assignment of Income, Dickinson v.
 Commissioner, T.C.
 Memo.
+2020-128

-2020-128 a.
+- a.
 Basic Facts.
 A shareholder and chief financial officer of a privately held company desired to donate shares of stock to the Fidelity Investments Charitable Gift Fund (Gift Fund).
 In 2013, 2014, and 2015, the board of directors authorized donations of shares to the Fidelity Gift Fund because it had a written policy requiring that it immediately liquidate donated shares and would promptly tender the donated stock to the issuer for cash.
 In each of those years, the taxpayer donated appreciated shares to the Gift Fund.
 Separate documents were signed by the taxpayer, by the corporation, and by the Gift Fund making clear that the Gift Fund owned and had exclusive control of the shares prior to the redemption and had full discretion over all conditions of subsequent sale and was not under any obligation to sell the shares.
 The Gift Fund redeemed the shares shortly after each donation, and the IRS ultimately claimed that the redemptions resulted in an assignment of income, as if the shareholder first sold the shares (realizing gain) and then contributed the cash to the Gift Fund.
 Dickinson v.
 Commissioner, T.C.
 Memo.
 2020-128 (Sept.
-3, 2020) (Judge Greaves, summary judgment).
+3, 2020) (Judge Greaves, summary judgment). - b.

-b.
 Court Analysis.